“A Cavalcade of Texas” — Dallas, Filmed in Technicolor, 1938

 “A Cavalcade of Texas” was directed, edited, and narrated by James A. Fitzpatrick and can be seen in full on YouTube, here.

 The wonderful and vibrant 1939 footage of downtown Dallas that was discovered on eBay a few months ago and “saved” by a group of preservation-minded Dallasites, which included Robert Wilonsky and Mark Doty, is one of my favorite Dallas-history-related stories of 2014.
-Read the story behind the 1939 footage here, and watch it here.
+Watch that footage here.

 Copyright © 2014 Paula Bosse.
 All Rights Reserved.